aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     sculk-growth,state,"Whether sculk (sculk and sculk vines) will grow" crop-growth,state,"Whether crops (wheat, potatoes, melons, etc) will grow" soil-dry,state,Whether soil will dry
-    coral-fade,state,Whether coral will die when not in water.
+    coral-fade,state,Whether coral will die when not in water copper-fade,state,Whether copper will fade

 .. warning::
-    The ``fire-spread``, ``water-flow``, ``lava-flow``, and ``leaf-decay`` flags require that the "high frequency flags" option be enabled in the :doc:`configuration <../config>`.
+    The ``fire-spread``, ``water-flow``, ``lava-flow`` and ``lava-fire`` flags require that the "high frequency flags" option be enabled in the :doc:`configuration <../config>`.
 This is because these events can be very frequent, requiring more region lookups, and potentially slowing down your server (or at least warming the server room a bit more).

 Movement
 ~~~~~~~~